webplatform/docs/tutorials/css-regions/index.md

 assign descendant elements to the ''same'' flow, effectively un-nesting them from within content.
-In this example, endnotes are extracted from wherever they happen to appear within the main flow of content, and appear instead appended to the content:
+In this example, endnotes are extracted from wherever they happen to appear within the main flow of content, and appear instead appended to the content, with no need to modify the content's semantic structure:

  &lt;style>
    article, aside.endnote { flow-into: main }